-The Hindu Lunar calendar is divided into two different cycles/phases of the Moon.
-One phase is that of the waxing Moon which is known as 'Shukla Paksha', in which phase the Moon grows in size(visually) and brightness everyday bit by bit and the other phase is that of the waning Moon, Krishna Paksha, when the brightness of Moon diminishes in size everyday post the Full Moon.
-Each phase is of 15 days respectively.
-'Ekadashi' is the eleventh (11th.) day in each phase of the Moon, which means that there are two Ekadashis in a month.
-The term Ekadashi means the eleventh lunar day (Tithi) in each fortnight of the Shukla Paksha and the Krishna Paksha respectively.
+There are two Ekadashis in each month.
+There are two different cycles of Moon in a month, each of 15 days, as per the Hindu Lunar calendar.
+One phase is that of the waxing Moon which is known as 'Shukla Paksha', in which phase the Moon grows in size(visually) and brightness of the night sky increases everyday and the other phase is that of the waning moon, Krishna Paksha when the brightness of Moon diminishes everyday post the Full Moon.
+The holy day of Ekadashi falls on the 11th day of Shukla Paksha and the Krishna Paksha respectively.

 According to the ancient texts both the Ekadashis, whether in Shukla Paksha or Krishna Paksha, are equally holy and auspicious as they have the same Tithi.

-About Devshayani Ekadashi -
+About Devshayani Ekadashi

-The Devshayani Ekadashi is one of the significant Ekadashi among the 24 Ekadashis which are there in a year.
+The Devshayani Ekadashi is one of the significant Ekadasis among the 24 Ekadashis which are there in a year.
 Every year Devshayani Ekadashi falls on the 11th day of Shukla Paksha, which is the fortnight of waxing Moon phase, in the Hindu month of Ashadha (June-July).
 Devshayani Ekadashi is also called Shayani Ekadashi, Hari Shayani Ekadashi, Devshayani Ashadhi Ekadashi, Padma Ekadashi, Maha Ekadashi and Vaishnava Ekadashi.

-The Devshayani Ekadashi meaning literally- 'Dev' means God and 'shayani' means sleeping, so compounded it means God sleeping.
+The Devshayani Ekadashi means- 'Dev' means God and 'shayani' means sleeping, so compounded it means God sleeping.
 The name Devshayani is apt for this Ekadashi as it is believed that on this day Lord Vishnu goes to sleep in 'Ksheersagar'(the cosmic ocean of milk) on a bed made of His coiled serpent/snake, Sheshnag.
-From the day of Devshayani Ekadashi the Supreme Lord Vishnu is said to sleep for 4 months, which is known as 'Chaturmas' and wakes up in the Hindu month of Kartik(October-November) on Prabodhini Ekadashi/ Devotthani Ekadashi.
+From the day of Devshayani Ekadashi, the Supreme Lord Vishnu is said to sleep for 4 months, which is known as 'Chaturmas' and wakes up in the Hindu month of Kartik(October-November) on Prabodhini Ekadashi/ Devotthani Ekadashi.

 Devshayani Gyaras/Ekadashi always comes after the famous Puri Jagannath Rath Yatra which is a cart procession of Lord Jagannath (Lord Vishnu's form) in Puri, Orissa(Odisha).

 Devotees keep fast on Devshayani Ekadashi starting from Sunrise of the day to the Sunrise of Dwadashi, which is the next day.

-Devshayani Ekadashi 2020 Date
+Devshayani Ekadashi 20201 Date

 By observing fast on Devshayani Ekadashi sins of the devotee are nullified and the devotee earns the merit to lead a happy, fulfilling life, is liberated and blessed with a place in the abode of Lord Vishnu after the soul transcends.